 - BAU (Business as Usual): The existing regional boundaries excluding implementation of the Tumut Constraint Support Pricing/Constraint Support Contract Trial (Tumut CSP/CSC Trial) and the Southern Generators Rule.
-Clamping was implemented to manage counter-price flows on interconnectors; - BAU-CSP: The Business As Usual case but with the Tumut CSP/CSC Trial in effect as well as the Southern Generators Rule this reflects the current market structure; - SHP (Snowy Hydro proposal): The Abolition proposal to abolish the Snowy region, excluding clamping intervention on the Victoria to NSW interconnector; - SHP-CLAMP: The Abolition proposal but with clamping activated on the Victoria to NSW interconnector; and - SRD (Split Snowy Region proposal Dederang): The Split Snowy Region proposal with Dederang included in the Murray region and designated the RRN.
+Clamping was implemented to manage counter-price flows on interconnectors; - BAU-CSP: The Business As Usual case but with the Tumut CSP/CSC Trial in effect as well as the Southern Generators Rule - this reflects the current market structure; - SHP (Snowy Hydro proposal): The Abolition alternative to abolish the Snowy region, excluding clamping intervention on the Victoria to NSW interconnector;

-&lt;sup>526 ROAM Consulting, Report to Southern Generators' Coalition, Analysis of the AEMC Draft Rule Determination to Abolish Snowy Region - Appendix A Modelling, 3 April 2007 (ROAM report).
+ROAM Consulting, Report to Southern Generators' Coalition, Analysis of the AEMC Draft Rule Determination to Abolish Snowy Region - Appendix A Modelling, 3 April 2007 (ROAM report).

-&lt;sup>527 AEMC 2007, Abolition of Snowy Region, Draft Rule Determination, 19 January 2007, p.13 and section 5, pp.29-67.
+AEMC 2007, Abolition of Snowy Region, Draft Rule Determination, 19 January 2007, p.13 and section 5, pp.29-67.

-&lt;sup>528 ROAM report, pp.8-10.
+&lt;sup>533 ROAM report, pp.8-10.